QUB-Simpson-lab/fastq_subsetter/README.md

 ## Features
 - Efficient subsampling of FASTQ (and gzipped-FASTQ) files.
 - Parallel processing using multiple threads for improved performance.
-- Customizable subsampling levels and file naming conventions.
+- Customizable subsampling levels.
 - Regular expression-based file name filtering.
-- Option to skip existing output files to avoid redundant processing.
+- Option to skip existing output files to avoid redundant processing. (`force = false`)
-- Ability to set random seeds for reproducible downsampling.
+- (Future) Ability to set random seeds for reproducible downsampling.

 ## Usage
 To use the `fastq_subsetter` tool, follow these steps: